jeffreytse/jekyll-jeffreytse-blog/_posts/2022-11-25-the-handbook-of-software-architecture.md

 Main Streaming:

 - Monolithic
+  - If an old monolithic application wants to move forward and expand, there is another cost-effective way, which is the modular monolith.
+It first divides the single application itself into modules and establishes boundaries, which can not only reduce the burden on new engineers to understand business knowledge, but also reuse the existing architecture.
 - Service-Oriented Architecture (SOA)
   - ESB is one of the main technologies to realize SOA
 - Microservice